The New Tax Bill: What Homeowners and Investors Need to Know

-Earlier this week, the U.S. House of Representatives passed a sweeping tax bill that, if it makes it through the Senate, could bring meaningful changes for homeowners, small business owners, and real estate investors.
+Earlier this week, the U.S. House of Representatives passed a sweeping tax bill.
+If it makes it through the Senate, this bill could bring meaningful changes.
+These changes will impact homeowners, small business owners, and real estate investors.

-Now, I’m not a tax professional, and nothing here should be taken as financial advice.
-But I work in the business of helping people make smart, well-timed real estate moves, and when something like this hits the floor, it’s worth paying attention to.
+Now, I’m not a tax professional.
+Nothing here should be taken as financial advice.
+However, I work in the business of helping people make smart, well-timed real estate moves.
+When something like this hits the floor, it’s worth paying attention to.

 The Quick Version: What’s in the House Bill